 If history is a guide, Dr. Bawumia will do what he did during the 2016 election campaign and the NPP’s first 100 days in office.
 He will mount the podium on April 3, 2019, at the town hall meeting and brag and tell us that the rate of depreciation of the cedi has been better under the NPP than it was under the NDC.
 He will list the so-called success of the Eurobond and the IMF exit as evidence of investor confidence in the economy.
 But all the bragging will only undermine his already-diminished credibility because the cedi isn’t out of the woods yet.
 It will probably never be, at least not until we address the deep structural economic problems within our control.

-Like all neoliberal parties, NPP believes it can distribute wealth equally to the masses by “liberating the individual’s entrepreneurial freedoms” through a strong private sector, free markets and free trade.
+Like all parties attached to neoliberal ideas, NPP believes it can distribute wealth equally to the masses by “liberating the individual’s entrepreneurial freedoms” through a strong private sector, free markets and free trade.
 For them, the state exists to create what Ghanaian politicians love to call “an enabling environment” for “private sector-led growth.”
-But these are the very policies that have resulted in underemployment, poor access to health, education, water and more.
+But these are the very policies that have resulted in high unemployment, underemployment, poor access to health, education, water and more.

 To get Ghana out of the current bind, the NPP will have to consider and implement alternative economic policies, like the ones that transformed Singapore, Malaysia and South Korea.
 Basically, dumping property-owning democracy is the only way to fix the economy and by extension, the cedi.
 But since NPP is attached to its neoliberal policies, we’re stuck.
 The only thing predictable here is the disgrace that will come upon Dr Bawumia when the cedi starts falling again.